Klingebeil/homepage/_posts/2018-01-07-kritische-notizen-zur-blockchain.md

 Bei privaten Blockchains kommt noch ein zusätzlicher Faktor ins Spiel.
 Eine Blockchain-Datenbank dürfte für 99% dieser Anwendungsfälle totaler Overkill sein.
 [Oder wie Arvind Narayanan es beschreibt][10]:

-> To build these private blockchains, banks start with the Bitcoin Core code and rip out all the parts they don’t need.
-It’s a bit like hammering in a thumb tack, but if a hammer is readily available and no one’s told you that thumb tacks can be pushed in by hand, there’s nothing particularly wrong with it.
+> To build these private blockchains, banks start with the Bitcoin Core code and rip out all the parts they don‘t need.
+It‘s a bit like hammering in a thumb tack, but if a hammer is readily available and no one‘s told you that thumb tacks can be pushed in by hand, there‘s nothing particularly wrong with it.

 Das alles bringt uns zu der Frage: Brauche ich überhaupt eine Blockchain für mein Problem?
 Karl Wüst und Arthur Gervais von der ETH Zürich haben versucht genau diese Frage in ihrer Studie „[Do you need a Blockchain?][11]“ zu beantworten.
 Ihr Ergebnis: Vermutlich eher nicht.
 Zwar gäbe es durchaus valide Use-Cases in Bereichen, wie im Supply/Demand-Chain-Managment, Banking, Proof-of-Ownership oder E-Voting, aber all diese Use-Cases kommen mit Einschränkungen daher.
 Wüst und Gervais haben ihre Ergebnisse auch in einem praktischen Flow-Chart zusammengefasst.